simplyYan/Blackpard/README.md

 ## Using Pardpackage to download all the built-in libraries
 You can use the Blackpard package manager to get all the Blackpard (built-in) libraries.
 To do this, download Pardpackage for Windows (https://raw.githubusercontent.com/simplyYan/Blackpard/main/Pardpackge/prpg.bat) or Linux/macOS (https://raw.githubusercontent.com/simplyYan/Blackpard/main/Pardpackge/prpg.sh), and run the file passing the directory where you want to download the libraries as an argument (it must be where you are developing your Blackpard program).

+## Documentation for Android Version
+The documentation for the Android version is available on the Wiki of this repository.
+There, it mentions the differences (there are only a few minor differences), but you can learn Blackpard from the main documentation on the website.

 ## Documentation